JuliaDocs/DocumenterInterLinks.jl/docs/src/index.md

 end
 ```

 [DocumenterInterLinks.jl](https://github.com/JuliaDocs/DocumenterInterLinks.jl#readme) is a plugin for [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl) to link to external projects.
-It is interoperable with [Intersphinx](@extref sphinx :doc:`usage/extensions/intersphinx`).
+It is interoperable with [Intersphinx](@extref sphinx :doc:`usage/extensions/intersphinx`) for Python projects.

 ## Installation Instructions